biazhong/test/files/A Demo Application.md

 | Utilization (%)           | [Value]     | [Lower, Upper]          |

 Users can download the summary and detailed results produced by PyPRS for GSP by clicking the link below:

 <a href="https://raw.githubusercontent.com/biazhong/test/refs/heads/main/files/Uploading%20Files.zip">Download Results for GSP</a>
 ### 2.2 The KT Procedure
 The screenshot below displays the PyPRS GUI during the KT procedure execution:

-The performance of the KT procedure on this problem is summarized in the table below:
+The performance of the KT procedure on this problem is summarized in the table below, which reports the Probability of Correct Selection (PCS), Wall-Clock Time, Total Simulation Time, Total Sample Size, Utilization, and the 95% confidence intervals for the latter four metrics.
+Note that when calculating the PCS, if the mean selected best alternative is within $\delta$ to that of the true best alternative, we count it as a correct selection.

+Users can download the summary and detailed results produced by PyPRS for the KT procedure by clicking the link below:

+<a href="https://raw.githubusercontent.com/biazhong/test/refs/heads/main/files/Uploading%20Files.zip">Download Results for KT</a>
 ### 2.3 The PASS Procedure
 The screenshot below displays the PyPRS GUI during the PASS procedure execution:

-The performance of the PASS procedure on this problem is summarized in the table below:
+The performance of the PASS procedure on this problem is summarized in the table below, which reports the average mean of the survive alternatives, Wall-Clock Time, Total Simulation Time, Total Sample Size, Utilization, and the 95% confidence intervals for the five metrics.
+Note that for the PASS procedure, we report the average mean of the surviving alternatives instead of the PCS, as multiple alternatives may remain when the procedure terminates.

+Users can download the summary and detailed results produced by PyPRS for the PASS procedure by clicking the link below:

+<a href="https://raw.githubusercontent.com/biazhong/test/refs/heads/main/files/Uploading%20Files.zip">Download Results for PASS</a>
 ### 2.4 The FBKT Procedure
 The screenshot below displays the PyPRS GUI during the FBKT procedure execution:

-The performance of the FBKT procedure on this problem is summarized in the table below:
+The performance of the FBKT procedure on this problem is summarized in the table below, which reports the Probability of Correct Selection (PCS), Wall-Clock Time, Total Simulation Time, Total Sample Size, Utilization, and the 95% confidence intervals for the latter four metrics.
+Note that when calculating the PCS, if the mean selected best alternative is within $\delta$ to that of the true best alternative, we count it as a correct selection.

+Users can download the summary and detailed results produced by PyPRS for the PASS procedure by clicking the link below:

+<a href="https://raw.githubusercontent.com/biazhong/test/refs/heads/main/files/Uploading%20Files.zip">Download Results for FBKT</a>
 ### 2.5 The Custom Procedure